veekaybee/textedit/python_packaging_post.md

 So, the idea of this post is to build up to packaging from the very basics of Python internals.
 Come with me on a voyage of magic, adventure, and really annoying relative path references to find out how and why Python packaging works the way it does.

-To go through this post, you should be reasonably comfortable with Python (aka if you know what a [list comprehension](http://effbot.org/zone/python-list.htm) is and how it works you should probably be good) and have some understanding of OOP basics.
+To go through this post, you should be reasonably comfortable with Python (aka if you know what a [list comprehension](http://effbot.org/zone/python-list.htm) is and how it works you should probably be good) and have some understanding of object-oriented programming basics.

 ## Python hides the hurt